International trade in goods - tariffs

 The highest trade tariffs were applied on consumer goods

 Alongside increased levels of international trade in goods, there has at the same time been a concerted reduction in tariffs.
 Figure 1 presents information for a world average, which shows that tariffs applied to imports of intermediate goods, capital goods and raw materials were particularly low, in contrast to tariffs for consumer goods which were more than twice as high.
-During the period from 2002 to 2015, average tariffs applied to imports were reduced approximately by half for each of the different processing stages.
+During the period from 2002 to 2017, average tariffs applied to imports were reduced approximately by half for each of the different processing stages.
 However, since 2017, with the exception of raw materials, tariffs increased somewhat, most notable was the increase of 0.8 percentage points (pp) for consumer goods.

 Tariffs on trade for goods